Choumiko/SmartTrains/README.md

 ***
 Changelog
 ---
+2.0.3

+ - removed the cargo output from the constant combinator.
+Use the vanilla trainstop to read the train contents instead

 2.0.2

  - fixed Autorefuel constantly adding and removing the refuel station if all locomotives didn't have any fuel